ableat/BatchyMcBatchface/README.md

 ## Contributing

 We welcome contributions from every type of person.
 If you're new to coding, **great**!
 If you've never contributed to an open-source project, **awesome**!
 If you're a super seasoned engineer and find a bug, typo, bad logic, etc., **phenomenal**!

-We have no formal git-flow or guidelines to submit a pull request, yet, so if you think something should change, [Submit an Issue](issues/new) or write some code and Submit a Pull Request.
+We have no formal git-flow or guidelines to submit a pull request, yet, so if you think something should change, [Create an Issue](https://github.com/ableat/batch-milestone-updater/issues/new) or write some code and Submit a Pull Request.

 ### Maintainers